Hungry ghost: In Japan

 In Japanese Buddhism, the Hungry Ghosts are considered to have two variants: the gaki and the jikininki.
 Gaki (餓鬼) are the spirits of jealous or greedy people who, as punishment for their mortal vices, have been cursed with an insatiable hunger for a particular substance or object.
 Traditionally, this is something repugnant or humiliating, such as human corpses or feces, though in more recent legends, it may be virtually anything, no matter how bizarre.
 Jikininki (食人鬼 "people-eating ghosts") are the spirits of greedy, selfish or impious individuals who are cursed after death to seek out and eat human corpses.
 They do this at night, scavenging for newly dead bodies and food offerings left for the dead.
 They sometimes also loot the corpses they eat for valuables.
 Nevertheless, jikininki lament their condition and hate their repugnant cravings for dead human flesh.
 Japanese ghost-feeding rites, known as segaki, are also performed regularly by all Japanese Buddhist traditions.

 The Hungry Ghosts Scroll kept at the Kyoto National Museum depicts the world of the hungry ghosts and the suffering of these creatures, and contains tales of salvation of the ghosts.
 The whole scroll has been designated as National Treasure of Japan and it was possibly part of a set of scrolls depicting the six realms which was kept at Sanjūsangen-dō.

 LaFleur comments that these depictions symbolise that hungry ghosts are not just hungry but they are constituted by their very hunger.
-Unlike mankind's hunger that comes and goes for hungry ghosts "there is only an ongoing, alleviated gnawing of the stomach and parching of the throat."
+Unlike mankind's impermanent hunger, for hungry ghosts "there is only an ongoing, alleviated gnawing of the stomach and parching of the throat."
 The body of the hungry ghost is important as it has a huge stomach and a throat as narrow as a needle which leaves the hungry ghost in the dilemma of always having appetite but no way to ever satisfy that hunger.
 The hungry ghost depicted in art in medieval Japan were thought of as "consumer of fires" because they mistook fire for something edible in their constant strive to satisfy their hunger.
 This only makes their hunger worse, they start to emit fire from their mouths and start to consume even more fire.
 LaFleur interprets that the art of hungry ghosts might have provided viewers of a look into the world they inhabit and which they normally do not see clearly.
 Therefore, the images might offer the insights that hungry ghosts interact with the world of humans from their world and that the human realm is oblivious to these beings affecting them.